yguitton/training-material/events/2025-06-30-hts-workshop-freiburg.md

 ---
 layout: event
-title: "Workshop on high-throughput sequencing data analysis with Galaxy"
-# or: From Data to Discovery: Metagenomics, RNA-Seq - NGS Bioinformatics with Galaxy
+title: "From Data to Discovery: Metagenomics, RNA-Seq - NGS Bioinformatics with Galaxy"

 description: |
     This course introduces scientists to the data analysis platform Galaxy.
 The course is a beginner course; no programming skills are required.